Running a virtual sales kickoff (SKO)

 For now, social distancing means selling remotely.
 But separate doesn’t have to be “less than.”
 Work with your circumstances instead of against them, and you may discover opportunities.
 For instance, you can hire someone special to speak remotely that you otherwise wouldn’t have been able to host in-office.

-You can do remote-specific training, too.
+You can do remote-specific training, and choose the learning software that meets your needs.
 This is especially relevant when the team is planning on reaching out to customers remotely in the coming months.
 Educating employees on virtual etiquette and remote-inspired tips and tricks helps everyone acclimate.
 It could even help make clients more comfortable down the road.

 A virtual sales kickoff isn’t bad; it’s just different.
 In many cases, it can be an opportunity to explore creativity and find new ways to craft a successful launch.
 Once you’re in business, create a workspace on QuotaPath and make tracking those hefty commissions easier than ever!